Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/03 Chapter-1 Into The Mists.md

 At some point during the adventure, the characters are likely to meet [[5.
 Mechanics/Bestiary/Npc/Madam Eva (COS).md\|Madam Eva]], the old Vistani seer (see chapter 2, area G), who can perform the same card reading for them.
 Characters can also have [[5.
 Mechanics/Bestiary/Npc/Ezmerelda Davenir (COS).md\|Ezmerelda d'Avenir]] perform a card reading for them, provided she has her deck of tarokka cards.
 Ezmerelda's cards are hidden in her wagon (chapter 11, area V1).

-Appendix E shows all the cards of the tarokka deck and summarizes their symbolic meanings.
+Appendix E shows all the cards of the [[5.
+Mechanics/Decks/Tarokka Deck (COS).md\|tarokka deck]] and summarizes their symbolic meanings.

 > [!note] Using Regular Playing Cards
 >
-> If you like, you can use a regular deck of playing cards in place of the tarokka deck.
+> If you like, you can use a regular deck of playing cards in place of the [[5.
+Mechanics/Decks/Tarokka Deck (COS).md\|tarokka deck]].
 To do so, separate the numbered cards from the face cards and jokers, and treat them as two separate decks: the common deck (the numbered cards) and the high deck (the face cards and jokers).
 >
 > **Common Deck.** Each suit in a regular deck of playing cards corresponds to a suit in the tarokka deck.
 The ace cards represent the "1" cards in the tarokka deck, and the "10" cards represent the "master" cards in the tarokka deck.
 >